KartheekLade/kartheeklade.github.io/_posts/2025-07-06-what-is-cryptography!.md

 Keys: Keys are used to encrypt and decrypt messages.
 Symmetric cryptography uses the same key for both, while asymmetric cryptography uses a pair of keys in  Symmetric Single key is used for both encryption and decryption (e.g., AES) fast but risky if key is stolen via any atacks or leaked.

-Symmetric-Key Cryptography: Fast and efficient; uses the same key for encryption and decryption (e.g., AES).
+Symmetric Key Cryptography: Fast and efficient; uses the same key for encryption and decryption (e.g., AES).

 <pre> <div class="mermaid">